usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 _Facilitator themes to look for_:
 - Building in flexibility and portability in architecture
-- Use of interface standards and microservices
+- Using interface standards and microservices
 - Encouraging vendor collaboration across silos
 - Balance between "future-proofing" and current needs
 - Structuring contracts for interoperability and scalability